JiteshSonkusare/dotnetapi-msi-creator-wixsharp/README.md

 # dotnetapi-msi-creator-wixsharp
 Creates a MSI of dotnet API using Wixsharp

-Steps to follow:
+##Steps to follow:
-1. Create .net framework 4.8 console aplicaition with name like 'SetupMSI'.
+1. Create .net framework 4.8 console aplicaition with name such as 'SetupMSI'.
 2. Add Wixsharp nuget package using following command:

             dotnet add package WixSharp --version 1.20.3